BiaPyX/BiaPy-doc/source/get_started/select_workflow.rst

 \

 * `Image to image translation <../workflows/image_to_image.html>`_, the purpose of this workflow is to **translate or map input images to corresponding target images**.
 Often referred to as "image-to-image," this process is versatile and can be applied to various goals, including **image inpainting, colorization, and even super-resolution** (with a scale factor of ``x1``).
+During the training phase, the expected "translated" image of the input image (i.e. the ground truth) needs to be also provided for the model to learn:

   .. image:: ../img/i2i/workflow-scheme.svg
    :width: 70%